 Hello friends!
 In this tutorial, we will study one of the most common SDLC models, the Spiral model.
 The major benefit of the Spiral model is its ability to handle risk in different phases of software development.
-So, let’s begin with the definition, phases, advantages, and disadvantages of the Spiral model and see its risk handling ability.
+So, let’s begin with its definition, phases, advantages, and disadvantages and see its risk handling ability.

 What is a Spiral Model?